vi0lin/vim-advantages/readme.md

 ### Prototype Function
 > [!WARNING]
+> Overwriting the repo history only works with a new clone.
+I am working on cleaning up the repo in Bash, but I need to make sure that no data is lost in the process (e.g., .gitignored files).
+> Please work with a new clone if you want this Bash process to run smoothly.
-> The snippet is under construction and will be commented, very soon.
+> The snippet is still a work in progress and will be commented on shortly.
 ```
 git_remove() {
   paths=""